probe973/hsc-5066y/jamovi/normality/02-shapiro-wilk.md

 The **Shapiro-Wilk** test has the **null hypothesis** of "These data **are normally distributed**".
 It produces a test statistic, called *W*, and a *p*-value.
 If this *p*-value is under a threshold, say 0.05, we reject the idea that the data are normal.

+It is worth noting that the Shapiro-Wilk test is very sensitive to small deviations from normality for large samples.
+If you have a large sample, then it is worth looking at statistics for the mean and the median, and the shape of the histogram, and not solely rely on the result of the Shapiro-Wilk test.

 </div>

 {% include pagination.html %}